common-workflow-library/cwl-patterns/README.md

 file0, dir0, file1, dir1 as its content.

 ### Process a directory of bgzipped and indexed vcf files into an array
-[get-vcfs.cwl](javascript_snippets/get-vcfs.cwl) is an example of a bioinformatics specific tool that processes a 'Directory' with files such as a.vcf.gz, a.vcf.gz.tbi, b.vcf.gz, b.vcf.gz.tbi into an array \[a.vcf.gz, b.vcf.gz\], where a.vcf.gz.tbi is the secondary file of a.vcf.gz, and b.vcf.gz.tbi is the secondary file of
+[get-vcfs.cwl](javascript_snippets/get-vcfs.cwl) is a bioinformatics specific tool that processes a 'Directory' with files such as a.vcf.gz, a.vcf.gz.tbi, b.vcf.gz, b.vcf.gz.tbi into an array \[a.vcf.gz, b.vcf.gz\], where a.vcf.gz.tbi is
+the secondary file of a.vcf.gz, and b.vcf.gz.tbi is the secondary file of